-See David Fox, (2011), The Case of Mixt Moneys: Confirming Nominalism in the Common Law of Monetary Obligations", 70(1) Cambridge Law Journal 144, 144-145 ("To a modern observer, the principle established by the [Gilbert v.
+280 See David Fox, The Case of Mixt Monies: Confirming Nominalism in the Common Law of Monetary Obligations, 70 CAMBRIDGE L.J.
+144, 144-45 (2011) ("To a modern observer, the principle established by the [Gilbert v.
 Brett, 1605, a.k.a.
 The Case of the Mixt Moneys] may seem obvious to the point of being trite.
 If a creditor is owed £100, then the debtor can make a valid tender by proffering banknotes with a face value of £100.
-Putting the same point differently, banknotes with a face value of £100 are worth £100 in the estimation of the law. [...]
-The effect of [the Case of the Mixt Moneys] was that the creditor had to bear the risk of fluctuations in the purchasing power of the currency arising from any one of these reasons").
-Cf. Francis A. Mann, The Legal Aspect of Money (5th Ed.), Oxford University Press, 271, (2010).
+Putting the same point differently, banknotes with a face value of £100 are worth £100 in the estimation of the law. . . .
+The effect of [the Case of the Mixt Moneys] was that the creditor had to bear the risk of fluctuations in the purchasing power of the currency arising from any one of these reasons.").
+Cf. Francis A. Mann, The Legal Aspect of Money 42-43 (3d ed., 1971) ("It is the function of such convertibility to keep the paper money at its nominal value; for 'as long as this redeemability is not a dead letter, but an actuality, the value of the paper currency issued by the State . . . cannot materially deviate from their nominal value expressed in terms of metallic currency.").